Spirits of the 60s Set Sail on Ghost Ship

 Mickey Dolenz: Well, it’s just Mickey, the best singer of The Monkees, but no one else from the pre-fab four is on board.

-Mark Lindsay: He was the voice of Paul Revere and the Raiders.
+Mark Lindsay: He was the voice of Paul Revere and the Raiders, but he isn’t Paul Revere, who passed in 2014.

 It’s too late for you to get on board for this year’s Flower Power Cruise, but the lineup for 2019 is already booked.
 So you can pay $2000-$10,000 to see The Jefferson Starship with just bassist David Freiberg as the only remaining original member; The Yardbirds with just drummer Jim McCarty; The Lovin’ Spoonful with original members Joe Butler and Steve Boone, but not key players singer John Sebastian and guitarist Zal Yanovsky who died in 2002; Big Brother and the Holding Company without Janis but with bassist Peter Albin and drummer Dave Getz; The Box Tops without the late Alex Chilton; The Beach Boys with Mike Love and Bruce Johnston still flogging Brian Wilson’s legacy to death.